 Working with Temporary and Transient Tables¶

 In addition to permanent tables, which are the default for creating tables, Snowflake supports defining tables as either temporary or transient.
 These types of tables are especially useful for storing data that does not need to be maintained for extended periods of time (i.e. transitory data).

 In this Topic:

 Snowflake supports creating temporary tables for storing non-permanent, transitory data (e.g. ETL data, session-specific data).
-Temporary tables only exist within the session in which they were created and only persist for the duration of the session.
+Temporary tables only exist within the session in which they were created and persist only for the remainder of the session.
 As such, they are not visible to other users or sessions.
 Once the session ends, data stored in the table is purged completely from the system and, therefore, is not recoverable, either by the user who created the table or Snowflake.

 For the duration of the existence of a temporary table, the data stored in the table contributes to the overall storage charges that Snowflake bills your account.
 To prevent any unexpected storage changes, particularly if you create large temporary tables in sessions that you maintain for periods longer than 24 hours, Snowflake recommends explicitly dropping these tables once they are no longer needed.
 You can also explicitly exit the session in which the table was created to ensure no additional charges are accrued.